-Our colon (or bowel) is the most neglected and ignored part of our body.
+Our colon health is the most neglected and ignored part of our physical health.
 Bowel management is virtually an undiscussed topic in our culture and Western society.
 It’s not nice to talk about.
 Somehow the unspoken idea has crept upon us, that the bowel will take care of itself.

 Colon health is paramount in any health regimen.
 Every patient will respond to treatment quicker and more effectively if the colon is sorted out first.
 The colon is intimately related to every cell in the body.
 Well over 90% of all chronic and degenerative diseases come from an unclean body whose sewer is backed up.
 If we make the analogy of the colon being the body’s waste disposal or sewer system, we can begin to understand its function more clearly.